-- Managing your money, setting up bank accounts and paying bills - Healthy eating, shopping for food and cooking - Personal Health, first aid, avoiding illnesses, food preparation - Housing options, DIY, planning preparation - Education, training, work make a complaint, if are not happy with something you can make a complaint to NFA by telephone, in writing or in person.
-Speak to your foster carer's supervising social worker for further details.
+- Managing your money, setting up bank accounts and paying bills - Healthy eating, shopping for food and cooking - Personal Health, first aid, avoiding illnesses, food preparation - Housing options, DIY, planning preparation - · Education, training, work something you can make a complaint to

 Talk through any needs you feel you may have.
 If you have any questions ask your foster carer or your social worker.
-Look out for articles on preparing your CV, job interviews etc in the National Fostering Agency's publication Teenlines.